-An inspiring Arduino projects created by Sang-won Leigh has been unveiled that takes the form of an Arduino wearable devices that adds an extra robotic hand to your wrist that can be utilised in a number of different ways.
+An inspiring Arduino project created by Sang-won Leigh has been unveiled that takes the form of an Arduino wearable device that adds an extra robotic hand to your wrist.
+This innovative device can be utilized in a number of different ways, offering a glimpse into the future of wearable robotics and human augmentation.

-The Arduino project has been constructed using parts of LEGO together with a handful of servers which have all been connected to an Arduino development board which provides the micro controller to be able to receive data from the sensors and then control the servos.
+The Arduino project has been constructed using parts of LEGO together with a handful of servos, which have all been connected to an Arduino development board.
+This board provides the microcontroller necessary to receive data from the sensors and then control the servos, enabling the robotic hand to perform a variety of movements.

 We envision a machine-driven evolution of human body form and function, where the programmable nature of machines plays a crucial role.
 Robotic joints worn on the wrist turn into extra fingers, so that a person acquires skills beyond what five fingers can offer, or performs “tri-manual” tasks with the machine joints.

-If you enjoyed this article you are sure to enjoy how to build your very own Arduino wind speed meter or anemometer project which is easy to build with basic Arduino skills.
+If you enjoyed this article, you are sure to enjoy learning how to build your very own Arduino wind speed meter or anemometer project, which is easy to build with basic Arduino skills.
+This project, like the wearable robotic hand, demonstrates the versatility and potential of Arduino-based projects.

 Source: AB